Market Analysis: USD/CAD DipsMarket Analysis: USD/CAD Dips

 Minimum entry requirements:

-• 1H impulse down below area of interest.
+• 1H impulse up above area of interest.

 • If tight non-structured 15 min continuation follows, 5 min risk entry within it if the continuation is structured on the 5 min chart or reduced risk entry on the break of it.